hyperledger-archives/fabric/docs/API/MemberServicesAPI.md

 The `ReadCACertificate` function returns the certificate of the ECA itself.

-The `CreateCertificatePair` functions allows a user to create and read her enrollment certificate pair.
-For this, the user has to do two successive invocations of this functions.
-Firstly, both the signature and encryption public keys have to be handed to the ECA together with the one-time password returned by the `RegisterUser` function invocation before.
-The request has to be signed by the user's private signature key to demonstrate that the user is in possession of the private signature key indeed.
+The `CreateCertificatePair` function allows a user to create and read their enrollment certificate pair.
+For this, the user has to do two successive invocations of this function.
+Firstly, both the signature and encryption public keys have to be handed to the ECA together with the one-time password previously returned by the `RegisterUser` function invocation.
+The request has to be signed by the user's private signature key to demonstrate that the user is in possession of the private signature key.
 The ECA in return gives the user a challenge encrypted with the user's public encryption key.
-The has to decrypt the challenge, thereby demonstrating that she is in possession of the private encryption key indeed, and re-issue the certificate creation request passing the decrypted challenge instead of the one-time password passed in the invocation.
+The user has to decrypt the challenge, thereby demonstrating that they are in possession of the private encryption key, and then re-issue the certificate creation request - this time with the decrypted challenge instead of the one-time password passed in the invocation.
 If the challenge has been decrypted correctly, the ECA issues and returns the enrollment certificate pair for the user.

 The `ReadCertificatePair` function allows any user of the blockchain to read the certificate pair of any other user of the blockchain.